Episode Transcript

 otherwise that is going to trigger your illness and send

 you back, potentially into a dark place.
+And I think

-a lifelong sort of illness that you're dealing with.
-And
+A lifelong sort of illness that you're dealing with, And

 even though I'm in a great space mentally, I just